AbdelfattahKandel/Gen-E-Commerce-App/README.md

 - **A/B Testing** - Feature experimentation

 ## 🤝 Contributing

+We welcome contributions!
+Please see our [Contributing Guide](CONTRIBUTING.md) for details.

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)